-The spatial extent of an event, represented by the number of local populations affected by the punctual demographic event in our study, displayed a performance trade-off event without time lag, increasing FNR, and decreasing FPR.
-Indeed, the spatial extent increases our ability to correctly reject populations that have not truly changed, but it decreases our ability to correctly detect populations that have truly changed.
-This trade-off is apparent for all scenarios but whether it is substantial depends on the dispersal level within the landscape.
-Although the spatial extent of a legacy may help researchers detect the legacy as the chance of the legacy being sampled increases, it may also increase the risk of not identifying the legacy at all, especially in high dispersal landscapes.
+The spatial extent of an event increases our ability to correctly reject populations that have not truly changed (FNR), but it decreases our ability to correctly detect populations that have truly changed (FPR).
+This trade-off is apparent for all scenarios its strength appears to depend on dispersal.
+Although the spatial extent of a legacy may help researchers detect the legacy as the chance of the legacy being sampled increases, it may also increase the risk of not identifying the legacy at all, especially in high dispersal landscapes. xxx